eddiekyting/SCALOS/README.md

     └── technology_review
         └── Technology Review.pdf

-The 'data' and its subfolder 'runlogs' directories include experimental run logs and data sets from the KWT data (more data will be uploaded).
+The `data` and its subfolder `runlogs` directories include experimental run logs and data sets from the KWT data (more data will be uploaded).
 The data here is standard KWT corrected data without any custom corrections.
 The final data will be re-processed with final SCALOS-specific tare, intereferene and wall effects corrections.
 The absolute levels of some paramters are expected to shift slightly, but this is note expected to  impact the comparative results and increments.
-The 'ref' directory contains all the published literatures related to SCALOS's work at the University of Washington.
+The `ref` directory contains all the published literatures related to SCALOS's work at the University of Washington.
-The 'scalos' directory includes 'src', 'test', and 'sandbox' subfolders for modules, tests, and examples, respectively.
+The `scalos` directory includes `src`, `tests`, and `sandbox` subfolders for modules, tests, and examples, respectively.
-The 'src' folder has modules of 'search', 'data_prep', 'data_process', and 'data_plot' with corresponding unittests in 'tests' folder.
+The `src` folder has modules of `search`, `data_prep`, `data_process`, and `data_plot` with corresponding unittests in `tests` folder.
-The 'sandbox' folder provides examples in Jupyter notebooks for new users.
+The `sandbox` folder provides examples in Jupyter notebooks for new users.
-The 'doc' directory archieves all the documentation regarding this repository.
+The `doc` directory archieves all the documentation regarding this repository.